engineering-collaboration/book/README.md

 ## Running locally

-*The anatomy of collaboration in software* is written in Markdown and built to HTML via [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+*OpenCollaboration* is written in Markdown and built to HTML via [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 In order to start working locally, follow the instructions to [install Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/).

 Once installed, we create and render a book using `mkdocs serve`.
 This command automatically detects and hot reloads changes to the Markdown source.